Skip to main content

 Education & Editorial Training

-• Editorial background in residential construction journalism (Inland Empire and San Diego beats since 2017)
+• Editorial background in residential construction journalism (Inland Empire and San Diego beats)

 • Field reporting alongside paver installers and concrete finishers across San Diego County and the Inland Empire